-During this term, students will require Windows or Mac devices to study this unit.
-You will need to have access to a mobile device, Office applications (Word, Excel and PowerPoint), Zoom Video Conference tool, and an Internet Browser of your choice.
+During this term, whether they study online or on campus, students will require Windows or Mac devices to study this unit.
+You will need to have access to your own computer, with functional camera and microphone, Office applications (Word, Excel and PowerPoint), Zoom Video Conference tool, and an Internet Browser of your choice.